 GRPS 1st & 3rd Grade Field Trips

-Blandford Nature Center is pleased to partner with Grand Rapids Public Schools to ensure that every first and third grade student has a hands-on learning experience in nature.
-This program is made possible with generous funding from the Grand Rapids Public Schools Foundation.
-Our nature-based field trip programs are designed to meet Next Generation Science Standards.
-Using the 264 acres at Blandford, we seek to engage and empower students through hands-on educational experiences that can positively affect student outcomes and heighten their natural sense of inquiry.
+Our nature-based field trip programs are designed to meet state and Next Generation Science Standards or Michigan Social Studies Standards.
+Using the 264 acres at Blandford Nature Center, we seek to engage and empower students through hands-on education experiences that can positively affect student outcomes and heighten their natural sense of inquiry.

 1st Grade Programs